 News Treehugger Voices Science Reveals Which Plant-Based Burger Smells Closest to the Real Thing Plant-based meats have closed the gap on taste, but which one convinces your nose?
 By Michael d'Estries Michael d'Estries LinkedIn Twitter Writer State University of New York at Geneseo Quaestrom School of Business, Boston University (2022) Michael d’Estries is a co-founder of the green celebrity blog Ecorazzi.
 He has been writing about culture, science, and sustainability since 2005.
 His work has appeared on Business Insider, CNN, and Forbes.
-Learn about our editorial process Fact checked by Haley Mast Fact checked by Haley Mast on September 03, 2021 LinkedIn Harvard University Extension School Haley Mast is a writer, fact checker, and conservationist with a certification in sustainability.
-Learn about our fact checking process on September 3, 2021 05:25PM EDT Beyond Meat burger with fries.
-Jestin Korsgaard/Getty Images Share Twitter Pinterest Email News Environment Business & Policy Science Animals Home & Design Current Events Treehugger Voices As someone who has been enjoying veggie burgers for decades, even in the face of friends and family turning up their noses at the thought of a quinoa black bean patty, I've found the last few years of plant-based products to be some of the tastiest.
+Learn about our editorial process Updated September 3, 2021 05:25PM EDT Fact checked by Haley Mast Fact checked by Haley Mast LinkedIn Harvard University Extension School Haley Mast is a freelance writer, fact-checker, and small organic farmer in the Columbia River Gorge.
+She enjoys gardening, reporting on environmental topics, and spending her time outside snowboarding or foraging.
+Topics of expertise and interest include agriculture, conservation, ecology, and climate science.
+Learn about our fact checking process Beyond Meat burger with fries.
+Jestin Korsgaard/Getty Images Share Twitter Pinterest Email News Environment Business & Policy Science Animals Home & Design Current Events Treehugger Voices News Archive As someone who has been enjoying veggie burgers for decades, even in the face of friends and family turning up their noses at the thought of a quinoa black bean patty, I've found the last few years of plant-based products to be some of the tastiest.
 The alternative meats industry is booming, with new vegan and vegetarian choices showing up not just at the grocery store, but also with near-ubiquity at fast food chains.
 As with anything that claims to be an “alternative,” the proof is in the bite.
 Five years ago, you could have easily discerned between a plant-based burger and the real deal.
 Today, with brands like Impossible Foods and Beyond Meat, it’s become something of a challenge.
 That alone is absolutely incredible and, at least with Impossible, nothing short of an $80M massive R&D success.
 While our taste buds are reaping delicious advancements in plant-based products, the same can’t necessarily be said of our noses.
 Whether you eat meat or not, there’s no denying that burgers cooking in the kitchen or out on the grill have a distinct smell.
 According to LiLi Zyzak, a chemistry professor at Eastern Kentucky University and project lead on a new study of which veggie burgers smell closest to their meaty counterparts, the volatile compounds released by cooking raw hamburger are difficult to source from plant-based alternatives.
 “The problem with plant-based burgers is that the plant protein itself contributes a strong odor,” said Zyzak, who presented the team’s findings at the American Chemical Society’s ACS Fall 2021.
 “For example, pea protein smells like green, cut grass, so companies have to find a way to mask that aroma.
 Some use heavy seasonings.”
 In an effort to “give consumers an idea of what’s out there so that they can make informed decisions at the grocery store,” Zyzak and her colleagues cooked eight popular brands of plant-based burgers and evaluated the aromas using five descriptors: meaty, fatty, buttery, sweet, and roasted.
 Turning the science up to 11, the team then used gas chromatography-mass spectrometry (GC-MS) on the volatiles from the cooking burgers to identify individual compounds.
 Simultaneously, these samples were also funneled to a “sniffing port,” where a person clicked a button when they smelled an individual odor and said which of the descriptors it smelled like.
 The values from the GC-MS and individual noses were then combined to correlate to specific compounds.
 So Who Is Winning the Nose (So Far) in the Plant-Based Burger Wars?
 Jesse Grant, Stringer/Getty Images According to the results of the research, cooked burgers from Beyond Meat most closely match the odor profile of real hamburger.
 That said, despite having characteristics of “meaty, fatty, and grilled meat,” Zyzak noted that it was “significantly different” from the real thing.
 Coming in second place was Nestlé’s Awesome Burger.
 “I think Beyond’s done a pretty good job at it, actually,” Zyzak told the National Post.
 “And the Awesome is really, really close to it in terms of the regular beef profile.”
 As for some of the other contenders, the odor of the Impossible Burger gave off notes of yeast and grain, Kellogg’s Incogmeato Burger produced a garlic aroma, and Simple Truth’s Emerge smelled like sweet BBQ sauce.
 “We don’t know all their trade secrets,” Zyzak, laughing, added to the Post.
 “So we’re trying to figure out, why would someone add that?”
 In terms of next steps, Zyzak says that her team is working on a novel aroma collection device that they hope will unlock the “characteristic hamburger aroma chemical footprint.”
 For alternative foodies like me, this can only mean more delicious tastes and smells are on the horizon for the growing plant-based industry.
 To learn more about the science of smell with plant-based meats, you can view Zyzak’s full media briefing on the topic here.
 View Article Sources "Sniffing out Which Plant-based Burgers Smell the Most like Real Beef."
 American Chemical Society, 2021.